 A bag hung lazily on his shoulder, the jean material torn from many places and the blue colour no longer looked like its original shade instead it had turned grey and black with all the dirt and rain it had seen in its time.
-Like the blue bag, its carrier was also cowered in dirt, chunks of mud in his hair, and his legs and arms were as pale and ashy his face.
+Like the blue bag, its carrier was also cowered in dirt, chunks of mud in his hair, and his legs and arms were as pale and ashy as his face.

-As he walked, the never ending lights of the city were fading away and the utter blackness in the nighttime in the woods was drawing closer and closer.
-One step and another step, the paved road under his feet was soon replaced by the dirt of the woods.
+As he walked, the never-ending lights of the city were fading away and the utter blackness in the nighttime in the woods was drawing closer and closer.
+One-step and another step, the paved road under his feet was soon replaced by the dirt of the woods.
 The bare branches spiked into the sky, no sign of life anywhere.
 His senses heightened, living in a dark and dangerous territory had given him the senses of a wolf.

-I need a jacket, he though.
+I need a jacket, he thought.

 It was getting colder with each passing day.
-But could he risk the money on his jacket.
+But could he risk the money on his jacket?
 Dania needed new shoes, and clothes.
 She was growing up and so were her needs.
 But what about Innaya And Rayya, then there was the baby of the family, Marwa.
 Being 2 years of age, she had the most needs.
 The boys could bear having less, but he couldn’t jeopardize the girl’s wants.

-It was unusual for a nine-year old to worry about providing his sisters and brothers with basic needs.
+It was unusual for a nine-year-old to worry about providing his sisters and brothers with basic needs.
 But it was not unseen for Shehryar was the living example of it.
 At such an age, where he should have been making demands and throwing tantrums in front of his parents, this young fellow was living in the middle of forbidden wood; raising eight siblings, earning and providing for them.

 I have to get home fast.